freelawproject/free.law/content/pages/hiring.md

  - Experience or interest in developing extensions for Chrome or Firefox

+ - A degree from a law school, school of information, or school of library science (or similar experience)

  - A gnawing frustration with the current legal ecosystem

- - A degree from a law school, school of information, or school of library science (or similar experience)

-If you think you may be able to help us launch this system, please complete the Google form linked below. **Do not include your name or other personally identifiable information** on your résumé, as we are hoping to fill this role with as much race and gender blindness as possible.
-The form will ask your name, but will shield us from seeing it until we have completed your interview:
+If you think you may be able to help us launch this system, please submit your application above.

-<a href="https://docs.google.com/forms/d/e/1FAIpQLSdbRrrOiKu74tgt7wJ1HEEz1XFRyn2XwYpIryxcB6aRJqd0_g/viewform?usp=sf_link" class="btn btn-lg btn-primary">Get Started</a>

 Thank you!